Manuscript Details

 • Outcomes were assessed when infants were ages 6 months and 12 months.

-• At enrollment, mothers were age 28 on average.
-Fifty-one percent reported mild to severe depressive symptoms; 54 percent reported mild to severe anxiety symptoms; and 35 percent screened positive for post-traumatic stress disorder (PTSD).
-Infants’ ages averaged about 2 months at enrollment.
+• At enrollment, mothers were 28 years old on average.
+Fifty-one percent reported mild to severe depressive symptoms; 54 percent reported mild to severe anxiety symptoms; and 35 percent screened positive for post-traumatic stress disorder.
+Infants were approximately 2 months old at enrollment, on average.
 The median annual family income was below $20,000, and about 92 percent of families participated in the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC).

 Setting